ElixirTeSS/docs/TeSS_docs/accounts/user.md

 3. Click the 'LS Login' button.
 4. Sign into LS Login using your institutional login.
 5. When you are returned to TeSS, enter the username you wish to create.
-6. Complete the instructions on TeSS.
+6. Complete the instructions on screen.